 Roles should only be used for vital responsibilities that need to be attributed to a single person.

 As long as you have a clear Incident Lead, you can lean on actions to avoid duplication of work and a clear flow.
 Actions should be clearly assigned to specific people, and your Incident Lead can coordinate the various threads.
-You can learn more about this in Communicating within your organisation.
+You can learn more about this in Communicating within your organization.

 For incidents that need internal or external updates, it’s good to define who’s responsible for these.
 This role becomes more important with high severity incidents, where handling communications needs to be delegated away from the incident lead.